david-schaller/bmg-edit/README.md

 The package also implements various heuristic approaches for BMG editing.
 Some of these methods are based on the unsatisfiable relation (UR) which are insertions or deletions of arcs that are associated with a certain inner node of the tree that explains the editing results.
-More precisely, the heuristics construct this tree in a top-down manner (i.e., starting with the root) and attempt, in each step, to minimie the UR (see refrenced paper below for details).
+More precisely, the heuristics construct this tree in a top-down manner (i.e., starting with the root) and attempt, in each step, to minimize the UR (see refrenced paper below for details).

 The class `BMGEditor` in the module `BMGEditor` manages the editing: